TuronLab/llm-bench/docs/providers.md

 framework always supplies its own `--model`, `--model_args`, `--tasks`, `--output_path`, and `--log_samples` values, so do not repeat those keys here.

+`apply_chat_template: true` tells `lm-evaluation-harness` to format prompts using the model's chat template.
+It is useful for chat or instruction-tuned models when the task should be evaluated as a conversation.
+It is not required merely because the provider exposes an OpenAI-compatible chat endpoint.
+Use it only when the model has a suitable chat template and the serving stack supports the resulting format; otherwise, leave it unset or set it to `false`.

 Typical examples:

 ```yaml